• Skip to primary navigation

 • Combine flour, sugar, cinnamon, baking powder, baking soda and salt in a bowl.

-• In another bowl, place shredded carrots and applesauce.
+• Place shredded carrots and applesauce in a separate bowl.
 Stir to combine.

 • Add eggs and oil to the carrot/applesauce mixture and stir well to combine.